scholarslab/scholarslab.github.io/collections/_posts/2012-03-19-wordpress-pharma-hack.md

 A few weeks ago I was walking to my car and was copied on an email from the director of the IT department for the UVa Library:

-<blockquote>It appears that website redacted has been commandeered…hacked..
-Beware if you use windows as there is a malware service running….</blockquote>
+> It appears that website redacted has been commandeered…hacked..
+Beware if you use windows as there is a malware service running….

 Just the kind of email you love to get!
 By the time I got home (takes me about an hour and a half), there had been a flurry of emails between the company that had a support contract for the site, and various people who were reacting.
 By the time I actually had a chance to sit down, the site URL had redirected the site to UVa's home page as a stop-gap measure to not expose the site's users to malware.